mitogen-hq/mitogen/docs/ansible.rst

 Temporary file handling in Ansible is tricky, and the precise behaviour varies across major versions.
-A variety of temporary files and directories are created, depending on the operating mode:
+A variety of temporary files and directories are created, depending on the operating mode.

 In the best case when pipelining is enabled and no temporary uploads are required, for each task Ansible will create one directory below a